Margaret Davies (writer): Biography

-Davies spent much of her time collecting and copying printed and handwritten Welsh poems into manuscript compilations.
+Poetry

+Five manuscripts wholly in Davies's handwriting and three others to which she contributed are known to survive.
+Some are held in the Cwrtmawr Manuscripts collection at the National Library of Wales.
+They contain collections of poems organized by form, including awdlau, cywyddau, and cerddi.
 Half a dozen women poets are represented, with some poems surviving only in Davies's copies.
 For example, the compilations are the only known source for one of the englynion written by a medieval Welsh woman poet, Gwerful Mechain.
 Likewise, much surviving information on Angharad James, including the one known copy of James's elegy on her son's death, comes from Davies.

+Davies was particularly interested in preserving older Welsh poetic forms, such as cynghanedd and englynion.
+She wrote in these forms, though no poems of hers were published in her lifetime.

 According to the literary scholar Ceridwen Lloyd-Morgan, "The importance of [Davies's] contribution... cannot be over-emphasised: without her efforts in collecting and writing down poems by other women, both of her day and earlier, a significant number of poems, and even the names of the women who composed them, would be completely unknown to us today."